 Beautiful Boy’s clinical, almost cold approach may rub some people the wrong way, but the film does an admirable job showing the lack of control a parent would have with addressing their child’s substance abuse issues.

-Beautiful Boy is based on the work of award-winning writer David Sheff, a highly respected journalist who decided to write a memoir chronicling his son’s struggle with drug abuse.
-The Beautiful Boy is his son Nicolas, a teenager who is a developing writer and overall creative kid who has good grades, acts in school plays, participates in school athletics, draws almost sardonically comical pictures, while also being editor of his school newspaper.
-He was a beautiful child, some might even say pretty.
+Beautiful Boy is based on the work of award-winning writer David Sheff.
+A highly respected journalist decided to write a memoir chronicling his son’s struggle with drug abuse.
+The Beautiful Boy is his son Nicolas.
+A teenager who is a developing writer and overall creative kid.
+He has good grades.
+Nicolas acts in school plays.
+He even participates in school athletics, draws almost sardonically comical pictures while also being editor of his school newspaper.
+He was a beautiful child.
+Some might even say pretty.
 He has big brown eyes, big, bouncy dark curls, a smile that would melt any parent’s heart.
-So, when David found out Nicolas abused alcohol, used mood stabilizers, then slowly but surely graduated to smoking crystal meth, the perfect life he had envisioned for his son is slipping away and his world is turned upside down.
+So, when David found out Nicolas abused alcohol, used mood stabilizers, then slowly but surely graduated to smoking crystal meth, the perfect life he had envisioned for his son is slipping away, and his world is turned upside down.

 One of the main criticisms of Beautiful Boy is the almost cold, clinical approach that David Sheff takes with trying to figure out and solve his son’s addiction issues.
-When you see yourself in your son, it must be hard to think what happened to turn to these types of hard drugs.
-David turns to the only thing he knows how to do: investigating the problem using his skills as a journalist, after grasping at straws without coming up with easy answers.
-He consults a psychologist (played by Timothy Hutton) who explains, after showing David brain scans of meth addicts, his boy has only less than a 10% chance of beating this addiction.
+When you see yourself in your son, it must be hard to think about what happened to turn to these hard drugs.
+David turns to the only thing he knows how to do.
+Investigating the problem using his skills as a journalist after grasping at straws without coming up with easy answers.
+He consults a psychologist (played by Timothy Hutton).
+He explains that after showing David brain scans of meth addicts, his boy has less than a 10% chance of beating this addiction.

-Beautiful Boy’s clinical, almost cold approach may rub some people the wrong way, but the film does an admirable job showing the lack of control a parent would have with addressing their child’s substance abuse issues.
-The film is truly an actor showcase, with strong performances from the leads and a scene-stealing Lisa Gay Hamilton.
-Groningen’s film, though, falls short of expectations, as its more worried about the aesthetics, and could be more grounded in its approach to the physical toll of drug abuse.
+Beautiful Boy’s clinical, almost cold approach may rub some people the wrong way.
+However, the film does an admirable job showing the lack of control.
+Specifically when a parent would have with addressing their child’s substance abuse issues.
+The film is truly an actor showcase, with strong leads and a scene-stealing Lisa Gay Hamilton.
+Groningen’s film, though, falls short of expectations.
+It’s more worried about the aesthetics and could be more grounded in its approach to the physical toll of drug abuse.